Integer Factorization via Tensor Network Schnorr's Sieving

 Given that the bond dimension $\bonddim$ grows as $\nqubits^{2\mathbin{/}5}$, according to Figure~\ref{fig:ttn_sampling_with_probability}d), the time complexity $\nops_3$ in Eq.~\eqref{eqn:pairs_formation_time_complexity} is always sub-leading compared to the TN sieving step (see scaling in Eq.~\eqref{eqn:ttn_time_complexity}).
 Overall, the number of operations $\nops = \nops_1 + \nops_2$ scales as

-The balance between Babai's complexity $\nops_1$ and TTN complexity $\nops_2$ in Eq.~\eqref{eqn:tnss_time_complexity} depends on the input bit-length $\bitlength$ and the number of eigenstates sampled to obtain a sufficient set of sr-pairs, as determined by the hyperparameter $\samplespower$.
-As illustrated in Figure~\ref{fig:time_complexity}, Babai's algorithm dominates up to $\samplespower < 8 $ for relevant key lengths of approximately $\bitlength \sim 10^{3}$.
+The balance between Babai’s complexity $\nops_1$ and TTN complexity $\nops_2$ in Eq.~\eqref{eqn:tnss_time_complexity} depends on the input bit-length $\bitlength$ and the number of eigenstates sampled to obtain a sufficient set of sr-pairs, as determined by the hyperparameter $\samplespower$.
+As illustrated in Figure~\ref{fig:time_complexity}, Babai’s algorithm dominates up to $\samplespower < 8 $ for relevant key lengths of approximately $\bitlength \sim 10^{3}$.

-In conclusion, we achieve an asymptotic polynomial scaling of the number of operations $\nops \lesssim \order{\ell^{66} \log^3_{10}\ell}$ for $\samplespower < 30$ based on the scaling for the number of qubits in Eq.~\eqref{eqn:n_qubits_scaling}.
+In conclusion, we achieve an asymptotic polynomial scaling of the number of operations $\nops \lesssim \order{\bitlength^{59} \log^3_{10}\bitlength}$ for $\samplespower < 25$ based on the scaling for the number of qubits in Eq.~\eqref{eqn:n_qubits_scaling}.
 Furthermore, the memory requirements for the TN sieving process remain polynomial.
 The scaling of the bond dimension $\bonddim$ with the number of qubits shown in Figure~\ref{fig:ttn_sampling_with_probability}d) ensures that the wave function description of CVP solutions does not scale exponentially with $\nqubits$.
-For a single CVP, the memory needed for the TTN state and the Hamiltonian operator scales at most as $\order{\nqubits \bonddim^3} + \order{\nqubits^3 \bonddim^2} \lesssim \order{\ell^{35}}$ bits, while the sampling routine stores up to $\order{\ell^\samplespower}$ $\nqubits$-bit strings.
+For a single CVP, the memory needed for the TTN state and the Hamiltonian operator scales at most as $\order{\nqubits \bonddim^3} + \order{\nqubits^3 \bonddim^2} \lesssim \order{\bitlength^{32}}$ bits, while the sampling routine stores up to $\order{\bitlength^\samplespower}$ $\nqubits$-bit strings.

 When compared to the GNFS~\cite{lenstra1993_GNFS, stevenhagen2008_GNFS}, the TNSS scaling of the number of operations is larger within the RSA key bit-length range relevant to current security protocols.
 Consequently, the GNFS remains the leading classical algorithm for factoring RSA.
 However, in the limit of large $\bitlength$, the TNSS approach becomes more efficient due to its predicted polynomial complexity.